criteo/cassandra_exporter/README.md

 ## Description

-Cassandra exporter is a standalone application made to export Cassandra metrics throught a prometheus endpoint.
+Cassandra exporter is a standalone application which exports Cassandra metrics throught a prometheus friendly endpoint.
-This project is at the base a fork of [JMX exporter](https://github.com/prometheus/jmx_exporter) but aims to an easier integration with Cassandra.
+This project is originally a fork of [JMX exporter](https://github.com/prometheus/jmx_exporter) but aims at an easier integration with Cassandra.

 Specifically, this project brings :
  - [x] Exporting EstimatedHistogram metrics specific to Cassandra
  - [x] Filtering on mbean's attributes
- - [x] Metrics naming that respect the mbean hierarchie
+ - [x] Metrics naming that respect the mbean hierarchy
  - [x] Comprehensive config file

-One contreversial choice the project makes, is to not let prometheus drives the scrapping frequency.
-This decision has been took because a lot of Cassandra metrics are expensive to scrap and can hinder the performance of the node.
+An essential design choice the project makes is to not let prometheus drive the scraping frequency.
+This decision has been taken because a lot of Cassandra metrics are expensive to scrap and can hinder the performance of the node.
-As we don't want this kind of situation to happen in production the scrap frequency is restricted via the configuration of Cassandra Exporter.
+As we don't want this kind of situation to happen in production, the scrape frequency is restricted via the configuration of Cassandra Exporter.

 ## How to use